 What is ketamine?

-Ketamine is FDA approved for use as a dissociative general anesthetic which has been in world wide use since the 1960s.
-Ketamine is on the World Health Organization’s (WHO) List of Essential Medicines.
-Ketamine has been proven to be safe and effective for human use in the higher, anesthetic doses, for general anesthesia.
-A growing body of evidence indicates that ketamine used at a sub-anesthetic dose, a much smaller dose than that used in general anesthesia, is highly effective in alleviating treatment-resistant depression, suicidal thoughts, bipolar depression, anxiety, OCD, PTSD, and select types of chronic pain.
-This use of ketamine for psychiatric disease is an “off-label” use.
+- Ketamine is FDA approved for use as a dissociative general anesthetic and has been used worldwide for this purpose since the 1960s.
+It is on the World Health Organization (WHO) List of Essential Medicines.
+Ketamine has been proven to be safe and effective for human use in higher doses for general anesthesia.
+A growing body of evidence also indicates that ketamine, used at a much smaller dose than that used for general anesthesia, is highly effective in alleviating treatment-resistant depression, suicidal thoughts, bipolar depression, anxiety, OCD, PTSD, and select types of chronic pain.
+This use of ketamine for psychiatric disease is termed an "off-label" use.

 What does ketamine treat?

-Ketamine is not used to treat mild to moderate illnesses since, often, these mental health conditions are effectively treated with talk therapy with or without traditional medications.
-The Midwest Institute for Hearts and Minds focuses on treating individuals with treatment-resistant depression, bipolar depression, generalized anxiety disorder, obsessive compulsive disorder, post-traumatic stress disorder, chronic neuropathic pain and chronic headaches/migraines.
-Treatment resistance means that a patient has not achieved response (> 50% reduction in symptoms) or remission (>90% reduction in symptoms) after two full dose trials of antidepressants.
+- Ketamine is not used to treat mild to moderate illnesses, since oftentimes these mental health conditions are effectively treated with talk therapy and/or traditional medications.
+The Midwest Institute for Hearts and Minds focuses on treating individuals with treatment-resistant depression, bipolar depression, generalized anxiety disorder, obsessive-compulsive disorder, post-traumatic stress disorder, chronic neuropathic pain, and chronic headaches or migraines.
+Treatment resistance means that a patient has not achieved response (>50% reduction in symptoms) or remission (>90% reduction in symptoms) after two full dose trials of antidepressants.